TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 ####  _Approach 1 :- Through Provisioned Concurrency_

- --> Lambda instances would be pre-initialised -->  up and running at all times.
+ This actually means that a certain number of exec. environments - or rather, lambda instances would be running **at all times**

 </br>